Do expats from Colorado still need to pay state taxes?

 Part-Year Residents: Those who live in Colorado for only part of the year are required to file taxes on the income earned during their residency.
 They need to complete specific tax forms to determine the taxable portion of their income.

-Non-Residents with Colorado Domicile: Expats who maintain their domicile in Colorado but live abroad may file as non-residents.
+Non-Residents with Colorado Domicile: If Colorado remains your domicile, you are generally treated as a Colorado resident.
+You file as a nonresident only after you end Colorado domicile (and then you’re taxed only on Colorado-source income).
 They are taxed only on Colorado-sourced income, such as rental income from properties located in Colorado.
 To avoid double taxation, expats can prove their non-residency by demonstrating they have severed significant ties with Colorado.

 Establishing Non-Residency